qurrium/qurrium_documentaion/docs/more_info/install.md

 ## Maually by Git

-**Qurry can be installed from source**.
+**Qurrium can be installed from source**.
 Since this package relies on Rust, **it requires "Rust complier" which you need to install first.**

 To install rust, run the following command: